Environment | Reduce CO2 emissions

 The Bridgestone Group believes the demands of society and customers to reduce CO2 emissions will continue to increase in the future, given the need to respond to climate change.
 Toward its goal of carbon neutrality for 2050 and beyond, Bridgestone is working to concurrently enhance its contribution to CO2 reduction and to minimize CO2 emissions.

-It will contribute to CO2 reduction in the processes of raw-material procurement, distribution, customer use, and reuse and recycling while providing solutions based on Dan-Totsu Products and Dan-Totsu Service.
+It will contribute to CO2 reduction in the processes of raw-material procurement, distribution, customer use, and reuse and recycling while providing solutions based on Dan-Totsu Products and Dan-Totsu Services.
 Together with its customers and partners, Bridgestone will contribute to the reduction of CO2 emissions in society as a whole and will also differentiate itself and strengthen its competitiveness by helping its customers reduce their CO2 emissions and become carbon neutral.

 Action towards carbon neutral

-Bridgestone will offer solutions in order to minimize CO2 emissions together with society, customers, and partners, as well as to maximize energy efficiency, increase renewable energy use, enhance the circular economy, and develop innovations, starting with its own operations.
+Bridgestone will offer solutions to minimize CO2 emissions together with society, customers, and partners, as well as to maximize energy efficiency, increase renewable energy use, enhance the circular economy, and develop innovations, starting with its own operations.

 1. Minimize CO2 emissions